danielvartan/brandr/README.md

 Unlike [Posit](https://posit.co/)’s
 [`thematic`](https://rstudio.github.io/thematic/) package, `brandr`
 offers more refined control over brand assets.

+> If you appreciate the project, consider giving it a star! (⭐)

 **Please note that `brandr` is not affiliated with [Posit](https://posit.co/) or the developers of